 Think about how you can cure loneliness before you fall asleep, increasing the likelihood you’ll dream about it.
 Write your dreams down as soon as you awaken.
 Analyze the symbols to unlock the wisdom of your dreams.

-So take a step in the right suggestion.
-Make something good happen.
-Don’t sit back and feel defeated.
+Remember to avoid sitting back and feeling defeated.
 Put a smile on your face and do something different to cure your loneliness.

 The Best News Of All